Lipolysis: Mechanisms

 In the body, stores of fat are referred to as adipose tissue.
 In these areas, intracellular triglycerides are stored in cytoplasmic lipid droplets.
 When lipase enzymes are phosphorylated, they can access lipid droplets and through multiple steps of hydrolysis, breakdown triglycerides into fatty acids and glycerol.
 Each step of hydrolysis leads to the removal of one fatty acid.
 The first step and the rate-limiting step of lipolysis is carried out by adipose triglyceride lipase (ATGL).
 This enzyme catalyzes the hydrolysis of triacylglycerol to diacylglycerol.
 Subsequently, hormone-sensitive lipase (HSL) catalyzes the hydrolysis of diacylglycerol to monoacylglycerol and monoacylglycerol lipase (MGL) catalyzes the hydrolysis of monoacylglycerol to glycerol.

+Perilipins are proteins that act as a physical shield or dynamic scaffold, preventing lipolytic enzymes in the cytosol from accessing the stored triglycerides during periods of energy abundance.

 Perilipin 1A is a key protein regulator of lipolysis in adipose tissue.
 This lipid droplet-associated protein, when deactivated, will prevent the interaction of lipases with triglycerides in the lipid droplet and grasp the ATGL co-activator, comparative gene identification 58 (CGI-58) (a.k.a.
 ABHD5).
 When perilipin 1A is phosphorylated by PKA, it releases CGI-58 and it expedites the docking of phosphorylated lipases to the lipid droplet.
 CGI-58 can be further phosphorylated by PKA to assist in its dispersal to the cytoplasm.
 In the cytoplasm, CGI-58 can co-activate ATGL.
 ATGL activity is also impacted by the negative regulator of lipolysis, G0/G1 switch gene 2 (G0S2).
 When expressed, G0S2 acts as a competitive inhibitor in the binding of CGI-58.
 Fat-specific protein 27 (FSP-27) (a.k.a.
 CIDEC) is also a negative regulator of lipolysis.
 FSP-27 expression is negatively correlated with ATGL mRNA levels.